debops/debops/docs/user-guide/custom-environment.rst

 playbooks included in this repository.
 The more specific variables override the more general ones, just like normal Ansible variables.

-The environment variables defined using these YAML dictionaries have only effect during the :command:`ansible-playbook` run.
+The environment variables defined using these YAML dictionaries only have effect during the :command:`ansible-playbook` run.
 Normal :command:`ansible` commands as well as commands/services executed on remote hosts will not use them.
-To configure desired environment variables on remote hosts, you might wan to check the debops.environment_ Ansible role.
+To configure desired environment variables on remote hosts, you might want to check the `debops.environment`_ Ansible role.

 Examples
 --------